Fuvahmulah: Demography

 The high rate of fertility has resulted in overpopulation.
-With more than 13000 inhabitants, the availability of land for market gardening is steadily diminishing.
+With more than 14000 inhabitants, the availability of land for market gardening is steadily diminishing.

 The most updated population figure for the island is available on the Ministry of Atolls Development website.
 This gives a sex ratio of 0.88.

 Services

 Communications

 Dhiraagu is the only landline telephone communication service provider on the island, as well as in the entire country.
 However, Ooredoo along with Dhiraagu provides mobile communication services on the island.

 The Dhiraagu communications antenna, located in the premises of Dhiraagu Fuvahmulah Operations Center, stands 400 ft tall.
 It connects Gaafu Alif Atoll, Gaafu Dhaalu Atoll and Fuvahmulah to the rest of the nation.
-Meanwhile, the ooredhoo communications antenna is at Fuvammulah Cricked stadium.
+Meanwhile, the ooredhoo communications antenna is at Fuvammulah Cricket stadium.

-Apart from Dhiraagu, Focus Infocom Private Limited and Ooredhoo both provides internet services on the island.
+Apart from Dhiraagu, Focus Infocom Private Limited and Ooredhoo also provides internet services on the island.

 Transport

 Formerly there were many bicycles on Fuvahmulah, an ideal mode of transportation on the flat, large island.
 Presently there are a large number of motorcycles.
 The construction of Fuvahmulah Harbour has led to a boost in the number of vehicles – notably motor cycles – on the island.
 This has increased road accidents, many of them fatal.
 The poorly constructed roads have indirectly contributed to road accidents.
 Finivaa Magu, the main road running from north to south of the island, along with the other roads are not paved.
 The only partly paved road is the Mohamed Jamaaludeen Naibu Thutthu Magu or else known as 'Ring Road' This road is still under construction.
-When completed this road will be the longest road on the island, running from the harbor and connecting all 8 districts.
+When completed this road will be the longest road on the island, running from the harbour and connecting all 8 districts.

 An airstrip is functional on the southeastern side of the island since 11 November 2011.
 Currently, there two scheduled flights every day to Malé from Fuvahmulah and from Malé to Fuvahmulah Airport.